amperity/amperity-docs/contributing/source/rst.rst

 Inclusions may be done from within existing files as long as the target for that snippet is located in another file in the repository.

 .. warning:: Snippets may not be used within the same file.
 What this means is the source of the snippet may not also be the target for that snippet.
-This will cause a rendering issue in the output or an error in the build.
+This will cause a build error.

 These types of inclusions require two steps: